gomorpheus/ansible-role-rabbitmq-cluster/README.md

 The two use cases of RabbitMQ with HA deployments of Morpheus are: Internal and External.
 Internal means running on the UI nodes themselves, and external means running on different instances altogether.

+## TLS Configuration

+This role will generate a self-signed cert for each node if enabledusing the following variables.

+- rabbitmq_enable_tls: true
+- rabbitmq_generate_self_signed_cert: true

 ## Morpheus Integration

 Supply Morpheus with the credentials in `rabbitmq_user` and `rabbitmq_password` and the vhost `rabbitmq_vhost` in order to use the cluster.

+## Testing

+To test a TLS enabled cluster, make sure you have molecule installed and run `molecule test -s tls_cluster`